mcdemarco/the-new-kitchen-cookbook/sweets/cupcakes.md

 ## Variants

-I'd probably like them better with a bit less sugar.
+I'd probably like them better with a bit less sugar, but cupcake experts thought they were correct.